Iavonomby Vohibola

 Iavonomby Vohibola is a town and commune in Madagascar.
 It belongs to the Isandra district, which is a part of Haute Matsiatra Region.
 The population of the commune was 11,526 in 2018.

 Only primary schooling is available.
-The majority 98% of the population of the commune are farmers, while an additional 0.7% receives their livelihood from raising livestock.
+The majority 98% of the population of the commune are farmers, while an additional 0.7% receive their livelihood from raising livestock.
 The most important crop is rice, while other important products are cassava, sweet potatoes and potatoes.
 Services provide employment for 0.3% of the population.
 Additionally fishing employs 1% of the population.